xbeat/Machine-Learning/README.md

 The Dependency Inversion Principle (DIP) is one of the core principles of the SOLID principles in object-oriented programming.
 It states that high-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.

+## Second Order Optimization in Python

+Introduction to Second Order Optimization

+Second order optimization methods utilize information about the curvature of the objective function to improve convergence rates and find better local minima.
+These methods are particularly useful for problems with complex loss landscapes or ill-conditioned gradients.

 ## Time Shifting in Pandas Manipulating Time Series Data

 Time Shifting in Pandas